Multi-currency support has existed in Clarizen for Work Items, Expenses and Financial Planning.

 Multi-Currency Support for Additional Clarizen Objects

-You can now create custom fields that use any of the Organization currencies for Cases (Requests, Issues, Risks, Bugs), Customers, Data objects, Resource links, and Custom Objects.
+You can now create custom fields that use any of the Organization currencies for Cases (Requests, Issues, Risks, Bugs), Customers, Data objects, and Custom Objects.
 This is in addition to previously supported Work Items.

 To support a correct conversion to the organization's base currency, all item types have a new standard field called Currency Exchange Date.